sighupio/fury-kubernetes-monitoring/alertmanager-operated/README.md

 ## Configuration

-- AlertManager is deployed as a cluster of 3 instances.
+Fury distribution AlertManager is deployed with following configuration:
+- Replica number : `3`
 - Listens on port 9093
+- Metrics are scraped by Prometheus within `30s` intervals

+## Deployment

+You can deploy AlertManager by running following command in the root of the project:

+`$ kustomize build | kubectl apply -f -`

+To learn how to customize it for your needs please see the [#Examples]() section.

 ## Alert Rules

 From Prometheus [documentation]() :

-" *Alerting rules allow you to define alert conditions based on Prometheus expression language expressions and to send notifications about firing alerts to an external service.
-Whenever the alert expression results in one or more vector elements at a given point in time, the alert counts as active for these elements' label sets.* "
+" Alerting rules allow you to define alert conditions based on Prometheus expression language expressions and to send notifications about firing alerts to an external service.
+Whenever the alert expression results in one or more vector elements at a given point in time, the alert counts as active for these elements' label sets. "